island-is/island.is/apps/services/license-api/README.md

-# License API
+## License API

-## About

-A RESTful API that enables the updating of digital licenses for authenticated external parties.
+A RESTful API for updating digital licenses for authenticated external parties.

-## Guards
+### Guards

-- `LicenseTypeScopeGuard`: checks that the access token has the required scopes to be able to perform an action on a specific `LicenseId`
+- **LicenseTypeScopeGuard**: Ensures the access token has the necessary scopes to perform actions on a specific `LicenseId`.

-## Quickstart
+### Quickstart

-Ensure docker is running, then run the following when running for the first time:
+Ensure Docker is running.
+For the first-time setup, execute:

 ```bash
 yarn dev-init license-api
 ```

-To start the app:
+To start the application:

 ```bash
 yarn dev license-api
 ```

-Afterwards, you can view the open api specs at http://localhost:4248/swagger/
+Access the OpenAPI specs at [http://localhost:4248/swagger/](http://localhost:4248/swagger/).

-## Urls
+### URLs

 - Dev: N/A
 - Staging: N/A
 - Production: N/A

-## Code owners and maintainers
+### Code Owners and Maintainers

 - [Hugsmiðjan](https://github.com/orgs/island-is/teams/hugsmidjan/members)